 If you have pre-amplified speakers, then connecting them to your laptop is quite easy.
-You don’t even need an external amplifier because powered speakers have inbuilt amplifiers.
+You don’t even need an external amplifier because powered speakers have built-in amplifiers.

 In this case, all you have to do is connect your auxiliary cable directly to the back of the speakers once they have an auxiliary in port.

 However, some speakers will only have RCA inputs.
 In this case, you will need a 3.5 mm to RCA converter like the CERRXIAN LEMENG (2-Pack of) Gold Plated 3.5mm Stereo to 2-RCA Male to Female Adapter.